CZ-NIC/convey/docs/convey-help-cmd-output.md

   --multiple-cidr-ip [blank/false]
                         CIDR can be resolved into multiple IP addresses.
                         Duplicate row for each.
+  --web-timeout SECONDS
+                        Timeout used when scraping a URL

 WHOIS module options:
   --whois-ttl SECONDS   How many seconds will a WHOIS answer cache will be